Areen-Zainab/AI/README.md

 ---

-This document provides the necessary steps to **set up, run, and troubleshoot** AI Labs and Assignments. 🚀
+This document provides the necessary steps to **set up, run, and troubleshoot** AI Labs and Assignments.
 ```

-Now, you can simply **copy and paste** this into your **README.md** file.
-Let me know if you need modifications! 🚀